 You can always go back through older posts as well linking them to your newer content!
 Google likes to show people sites that they think will be full of information and internal linking is one way of proving it.

 Search Engine Optimisation – SEO for short is a major factor in improving your DA.
 There’s a lot of information I could tell you about SEO and I could really do another post on it but basically SEO is how your blog post is read by the likes of Google.
-I’m going to link Rebecca’s post on SEO here as it’s super useful and she explains it so well!

 This is something I had NO clue on either when I started but on WordPress you can download a plugin called Yoast which is amazing and it literally tells you everything you need to do to improve your SEO rating for each post and page on your site.
 Honestly if you haven’t downloaded it, do it now you won’t regret it.